leonard-palm/compose-state-events/README.md

 See the samples below on how to effectively use `StateEvent` in your view's state and `EventEffect` in your composables.

+To get an in depth idea on how to migrate see this [article](https://medium.com/proandroiddev/how-to-handle-viewmodel-one-time-events-in-jetpack-compose-a01af0678b76) from Yanneck Reiß.

 # How to use

 > Imagine a simple usecase where you need to fetch some list data from an API and display the result on the screen.